grzbla/vertical-copy/README.md

 - No automatic cleanup of old versions (manual management required)
 - No compression (each version stores the full file)
 - No content-based deduplication across versions
+- Google AI made it.
+It's pretty great for small CLI shit.

 ## License

-MIT License - See LICENSE file for details
+MIT License - Or whatever.